bivainis/keabook/README.md

 - Edit a user.
 - Delete a user.
 - Block a user.
+- See legend of admin panel
+- todo: link to user profile in _blank
 - maybe: sort users by blocked, admins, etc
 - maybe: admin cannot be blocked
 - maybe: dropdown for user roles